acidv1p3r/Powershell-Profile/README.md

-# 🎨 PowerShell Profile (Pretty PowerShell)
+# 🎨 PowerShell Profile (PowerShell Bliss)

-A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.
+A sleek and versatile PowerShell profile designed to deliver an aesthetically pleasing experience that rivals the best of Linux terminals, combining style with powerful functionality.

 ## ✨ Features Overview